sslcommerz/SSLCommerz-WHMCS/README.md

 ### How to switch at easyCheckout Hosted PG?
 > To switch at easyCheckout Hosted PG, uncheck the `Customer will bear gateway charge` and enable it from merchant panel.

+### Is this module support IPN?
+> No, currently IPN is not supported for this module.

+### How to integrate easyCheckout Popup?
+> You can update the module with the help of our [Developer Page](https://developer.sslcommerz.com/doc/v4/#easy-chechout "SSLCommerz Developer Page")